 If you think you have any symptoms of genital warts, you should:

 - freephone 0300 123 5474 (8.00am - 6.00pm, Mon - Fri)

 - come along to one of our walk-ins and wait clinic: bit.ly/3UJsoqn

 *Our walk-in and wait clinics offer limited slots and operate on a first come first served basis.
 When clinics are at full capacity, patients asking to be seen will be triaged and those who fit our urgent criteria will be a priority.
 At busy times we may need to signpost non-urgent cases to other clinics or recommend patients make an appointment for an alternative day or suggest a return visit.

 The treatment for genital warts depends on how many warts you have and where they are.
-Several treatments are available including liquids & creams and cryotherapy (freezing the warts) - our team often do this procedure so please don’t be embarrassed.
+You don't need treatment if there are no visible warts.